JordanMartinez/purescript-jordans-reference/02-FP-Philosophical-Foundations/05-Looping-via-Recursion.md

 ## Other Loops

 The following Purescript examples are very _crude_ ways of mimicking the following loops.
-More appropriate examples would require explaining and using type classes like `Foldable` and `Monad` (intermediate FP concepts).
+More appropriate examples would require explaining and using type classes like `Foldable`, `Unfoldable`, and `Monad` (intermediate FP concepts).
 Thus, take these examples with a grain of salt.

 ### While